How Air Filtration can Ease Allergy Symptoms

 One of the more common household microbes that stir up respiratory problems is usually the result of excessive humidity and mold.
 If your home is too humid it can become the preferred environment for microbes to grow and thrive, likely causing a host of structural problems as well as respiratory problems.
 On the other side, if your home lacks adequate humidity, it can cause dryness of the skin, nose and throat, leading to other concerns.
 Luckily, a great solution for decreasing humidity can be treated with a household dehumidifier.
 To increase humidity for dry areas, a humidifier is the best solution.

 There are a variety of humidification choices from Service Experts Heating & Air Conditioning that are already set up to work best with your current heating and cooling system, making it easy to harness the benefits that proper air filtration can offer.

 Sure, it seems like common sense, but there are a couple ways you can easily keep pollen from creeping in without you thinking twice about it.

 - Shoes – make a habit of taking off your shoes when you first come inside so you aren’t tracking pollen throughout the house.

 - Clothes – if you’ve been mowing the lawn or participating in any outdoor activities, it’s likely that you have pollen on them.
 If you plan on being indoors for a while, consider changing your clothes.

-- Shower – if you’ve been outside for an extended period of time, consider showering once you head inside.
+- Shower – if you’ve been outside for a while, consider showering once you head inside.
 Pollen can be left on your clothing and get in your hair and on any exposed skin.